-Family-owned, five-star housebuilder, Bloor Homes, is preparing outline proposals for a residential neighbourhood at a sustainable location at Grange Farm, Coven.
+Family-owned, five-star housebuilder, Bloor Homes, is proposing a residential neighbourhood at a sustainable location at Grange Farm, Coven.

 The proposed new neighbourhood would provide:

-- Circa 145 high-quality family and affordable homes.
+- Up to 150 high-quality family and affordable homes.

 - 50% affordable housing in line with grey belt policy.